Red Palm Oil: Guide to Africa’s Bold and Nutrient-Rich Oil

 3. Balanced Fat Composition

 The fat profile of red oil palm also sets it apart nutritionally.
-About 50% of its fats are saturated, which mostly is palmitic acid, which makes the stable.
+About 50% of its fats are saturated, mostly palmitic acid, which makes the stable.

 The rest of the fat is composed of heart-healthy unsaturated fats, including monounsaturated oleic acid and polyunsaturated linoleic acid.